1920X800 A3

 Do I need to bring my own water bottle?

-You must bring your own water bottle to the site.
+Yes, please bring your own water bottle to the site.
 There will be no single use cups or bottles available for purchase.
 Please see below for the size requirements of the water bottle opening.

 To minimize cross-contamination, we can ONLY fill bottles and cups with an opening this size or bigger: